erlang/otp/system/doc/reference_manual/documentation.md

 add(A, B) -> A + B.
 ```

-Will create the slogan `add(One, Two)`.
-The slogan will be removed from the
+Will create the signature `add(One, Two)`.
+The signature will be removed from the
 documentation string, so in the example above only the text `"Adds two numbers"`
 will be part of the documentation.
 This works for functions, types, and
 callbacks.